bytecodealliance/wasm-micro-runtime/samples/simple/README.md

 - build.sh<br/>
   The script to build all binaries.
+- build_no_gui.sh<br/>
+  The script to build all binaries without gui library support.
 - CMakeLists.txt<br/>
   CMake file used to build the simple application.
 - README.md<br/>